Year of Wonders 1665-1667

 Never shy of an intellectual challenge.
 Newton deliberately chose particularly complicated topics – his niece’s husband, John Conduitt, commented that Newton:

 " began with the most crabbed studies . . . like a high spirited horse who must be first broke in plowed grounds & the roughest & steepest ways or could otherwise be kept within no bounds."

-By the end of 1666 Newton had completed three papers on fluxions (early calculus), which was the culmination of his most intensive period of mathematical creativity.
+By the end of 1666, Newton had completed three papers on fluxions (early calculus), which culminated in his most intensive period of mathematical creativity.

-Acknowledgement & passages taken from: Dr Patricia Fara - Isaac Newton at Woolsthorpe Manor
+Acknowledgement and passages taken from Dr Patricia Fara - Isaac Newton at Woolsthorpe Manor.